gcdeng/my-website-v3/src/pages/resume.md

 ## Objective of my next career

-- Have opportunity to develop backend services.
+- Have opportunity to develop backend and cloud services.
 - Become a professional team leader with strong technical and communication skills.

 ## Technical Skills